easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 Validation - Actions and Conditions
 -----------------------

 The dehydration model was validated using three distinct scenarios representing mild, moderate, and severe dehydration.
 The simulation outputs for each scenario were rigorously validated.
-Quantitative validation was applied wherever possible, with qualitative validation employed in other areas by comparing the engine output against expected trends and values.
-Table 6 presents the results for a standard healthy patient alongside those for mild, moderate, and severe dehydration.
+Quantitative validation was applied wherever possible, with qualitative validation employed in other areas by comparing the engine output against expected trends and values. @tableref {TissueDehydrationValidation} presents the results for a standard healthy patient alongside those for mild, moderate, and severe dehydration.
 The validation is specified with a color-coded comparison, with green indicating good agreement with trends/values, yellow indicating moderate agreement with trends/values, and red indicating poor agreement with trends/values.
 The dehydration model outputs shows good overall agreement with the predicted trends.

 <br><center>
-*Table 6.
-Results for the dehydration validation scenarios.*
+*@tabledef {TissueDehydrationValidation} Results for the dehydration validation scenarios.*
 </center>

 | Parameter                         | Healthy Value | Mild Value | Mild Expected                                                      | Moderate Value | Moderate Expected                                                 | Severe Value | Severe Expected                                                   |